cryptexfinance/website/src/pages/blog/2021-12-08-meet-the-team-preston.md

   - tcap
   - blog
 ---
 Weekly, Cryptex will interview one of the core team members involved in building the world's first Total Crypto Market Cap Token (TCAP).
-This week, Blockchain Developer Cris - a Coffee Lover, Prev.
-Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community - shares his background and his role in development at Cryptex.
-Read on to learn about how Cris got into crypto, Cris's favorite community meme, and more.
+This week, Prysmatic Labs co-founder Preston Van Loon shares his background and his role in development at Cryptex.
+His time leading blockchain developers at Prysmatic and receiving a $2M grant from the Ethereum Foundation gives him valuable insight into how to make Cryptex a world-class project.

 **"What did you do before Cryptex?"**